jfray/smores/README.md

 * get\_reply\_numbers: Function that returns all phone numbers, excluding your own, excluding any that you have been muted by, and excluding any that are is_active = False
 * is_active: Bool default True
 * is_private: Bool default True
+* is_admin: Bool default False

+## Message Model 💬
+ * Text: The text of the message sent, string, length=2048 (to allow for multi-part messages)
+ * Sid: The delivery ID `SID` received from Twilio upon successful request, string
+ * Created At: The time that the message was saved, DateTime

 ## Data available from Twilio 💬
  * 'ToCountry', 'US'